annafonte/annafonte/README.md

-:woman_technologist:  I’m currently diving deep into Data Analytics and Data Science with Python: pandas, NumPy, Scikit-Learn, Keras, NLP and some other
+:woman_technologist:  I’m currently diving deep into Data Analytics and Data Science with Python: pandas, NumPy, Scikit-Learn, SciPy, matplotlib & Seaborn, Keras, NLP and some other libraries.

-:thought_balloon:	My main interests and hobbies are ...
+:thought_balloon:	My main interests and hobbies are Marketing, Artificial Intelligence, Mindfulness, Creative Writing, Sustainability & Zero Waste lifestyle.

-:inbox_tray: You can reach me on [Linkedin](https://www.linkedin.com/in/annafonte/)
+:inbox_tray: You can reach me on my [Linkedin] profile (https://www.linkedin.com/in/annafonte/)

 :file_folder: In this profile you will find my main projects:
 * Title